Usage Guide

 Flags the annotation for review by another annotator when the signal is difficult to interpret

 Segment flag.
-Some activities consist of multiple repetitions within a single episode.
-The segment flag is used to mark each individual repetition.
-For example, a Chair Stand Test episode may contain five sit-to-stand cycles; each cycle should be marked with its own segment box inside the larger activity annotation.
-Activities like TUG, which are performed as a single continuous movement, typically have only one segment.
+Some activities have multiple reps within one episode.
+The segment flag marks each rep. For example, a Chair Stand Test episode may contain five sit-to-stand cycles, and each cycle gets its own segment box inside the activity annotation.
+TUG is a single continuous movement, so it usually has just one segment.

 Scoring flag.
-After segmenting an episode into individual repetitions, the annotator uses their judgement to select the one segment that best represents the activity for frailty assessment scoring.
+Once an episode is split into reps, the annotator picks the segment that best represents the activity for scoring.
 Only one segment per episode should carry the scoring flag.
-The chosen segment should be the most clearly executed and representative repetition — avoid segments where the participant paused, used their hands for support, or where the signal is ambiguous.
+Pick the cleanest, most representative rep. Avoid segments where the participant paused, used hands for support, or where the signal is ambiguous.

 Review flag.
-When accelerometry signals are noisy, ambiguous, or otherwise difficult to interpret with confidence, the annotator should apply the review flag and add a note explaining the concern.
-This flags the annotation for a second opinion from another annotator or admin.
-Common reasons to flag for review include overlapping activities, sensor artifacts, or uncertainty about segment boundaries.
+When a signal is noisy or ambiguous, apply the review flag and add a note explaining the concern.
+This sends the annotation to another annotator or admin for a second opinion.
+Common reasons: overlapping activities, sensor artifacts, or uncertain segment boundaries.

-Flags are toggles — clicking the same flag button again removes the flag from the selected annotations.
-Multiple flags can be applied to the same annotation simultaneously (e.g., a segment can be both the scoring selection and flagged for review if the annotator is unsure).
+Flags are toggles.
+Clicking the same flag button again removes it.
+Multiple flags can sit on the same annotation (e.g., a segment can be both the scoring selection and flagged for review if you’re unsure).

 Example workflow: annotating a Chair Stand Test